WKB eigenmode construction for analytic Toeplitz operators: Spectral estimates at the bottom of a well

-Then $\sigma$ is unrelated to the best possible constant $c'$ in Proposition \ref{prop:Wells-WKB}, and unrelated to the solution $\varphi$ of the Hamilton-Jacobi equation. \end{prop} \begin{proof} We first let $\chi:[-1,1]\mapsto \R$ be an even smooth function; we suppose that $\chi$ reaches its minimum only at $-1$ and $1$, with $\chi(-1)=0$ and $\chi'(-1)>0$.
-We consider the associated function $f$ on $\S^2$ which is the composition of $\chi$ with the height function.
-Then $f$ is invariant under a rotation around the vertical axis, so that $T_N(f)$ is diagonal in the natural spin basis (which consists of the eigenfunctions for the Toeplitz operator associated with the height function).
-Among this basis, the states which minimise the energy are the coherent states at the North and South poles, respectively; they have the same energy.
-In this setting the first eigenvalue is degenerate, and shared between two states which localise at one of the two non-degenerate wells.
+Then $\alpha$ cannot be bounded from above in terms of the best possible constant $c'$ in Proposition \ref{prop:sum-WKB}, and moreover $\alpha$ is unrelated to the solution $\varphi$ of the Hamilton-Jacobi equation. \end{prop} \begin{proof} We first let $\chi:[-1,1]\mapsto \R$ be an even smooth function; we suppose that $\chi$ reaches its minimum only at $-1$ and $1$, with $\chi(-1)=0$ and $\chi'(-1)>0$.
+We consider the function $f=\chi\circ z$ on $\S^2$, where $z:\S^2\to [-1,1]$ is the height function.
+Then $f$ is invariant under a rotation around the vertical axis, so that $T_N(f)$ is diagonal in the natural spin basis (which consists of the eigenfunctions for $T_N(z)$).
+Since $\chi'(-1)>0$, $f$ has two global minima (the North and South pole) and they are elliptic points.
+Among the spin basis, the states that minimise the energy are the coherent states at the North and South poles, respectively; they have the same energy since $f$ is invariant under the symmetry $z\to -z$.
+In this setting the first eigenvalue is degenerate, and shared between two states which localise at either of the two non-degenerate wells; one has $\alpha=+\infty$.

 Let us give a formal solution to the Hamilton-Jacobi equation.
 In stereographic coordinates near one of the poles, the symbol reads $g(|r|^2)=g(r\overline{r})$ for some $g\in \C^{\infty}(\R,\R)$.
 The expression $g(rs)$ does not make sense if $rs$ is not a real number, but taking $s=0$ yields $g(r\times 0)=0$.
-A formal solution of $\widetilde{g}(x,\partial \varphi)=0$ is then given by $\varphi=0$.
+A formal solution of $\widetilde{g}(x,\partial \varphi)=0$ is thus given by $\varphi=0$.
 This corresponds indeed to the exponential decay of the exact ground states: $\varphi=0$ means that the ground state decays as fast as the coherent state (they actually coincide).

 In the system above, the formal solution of the Hamilton-Jacobi equation yields the correct decay rate.
-However, from the point of view of Proposition \ref{prop:Wells-WKB}, one has $c'=0$: if $\chi$ is not real-analytic near $1$ we cannot hope to perform an analytic summation for the sequence $\lambda_i$ as in Proposition \ref{prop:sum-WKB}.
+However, from the point of view of Proposition \ref{prop:sum-WKB}, one has $c'=0$: if $\chi$ is not real-analytic near $1$ we cannot hope to perform an analytic summation for the sequence $\lambda_i$ as in Proposition \ref{prop:sum-WKB}.
+To be more precise, the ground state is